oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 ### Summary

 Allow edit (update) connection properties of an existing storage domain, rather than delete/create a new one.
 This feature supports the disaster recovery agenda, and should allow quickly switching to work with another server (that holds a backup/sync of the contents of the storage) in case of primary storage failure.
-Connection can be edited when the storage domain is set to maitenance state, and in condition that the new location where it will point already has a sync/backup with the original storage contents.

 ### Owner